-On behalf of Academy for Integrated Arts and its Board of Directors, I would like to welcome new and returning staff to the 2021-2022 school year, filled with expectations of excitement and creativity!
+On behalf of Academy for Integrated Arts and its Board of Directors, I would like to welcome new and returning staff to the 2023-2024 school year, filled with expectations of excitement and creativity!

 At AFIA, we are committed to equity and social justice.
 Equity drives decision making, including decisions related to curriculum and instruction.
 We believe that education should be transformative.
-We believe that children learn and engage more deeply if the academic content is clearly connected to students' interests and their lives.
-We believe that students and their questions should drive learning.
-We believe that through integrating the arts, teaching through projects and engaging in inquiry that students will learn important academic skills.
-We believe that learning should be joyous.
+We strive to ensure that academic content is clearly connected to students' interests and lives, with students' questions driving the learning.
+Arts integration and inquiry based project work provides opportunities for students to learn academic skills in a meaningful, engaging learning environment.
+At AFIA, we aim to facilitate classroom communities that are positive, productive and joyous.
 Teaching and learning in this way is a rewarding journey.